shady-robot/knowledge-practice-insight/computer_science/knowledge/frontend/nextjs/README.md

 * Development environment with Fast Refresh support
 * API routes to build API endpoints with Serverless Functions
 * Fully extendable

+## Folder Structure

+* `/app`: Contains all the routes, components, and logic for your application.
+* `/app/lib`: Contains functions used in your application, such as reusable utility functions and data fetching functions.
+* `/app/ui`: Contains all the UI components for your application.
+* `/public`: Contains all the static assets for your application.
+* `Config files`: `next.config.ts`

 ## Routing